DhiWise/dhiwise-document/docs/flutter/supabase-integration.md

 #### **Step 4:**
-Select a collection from list of collections in `Please select collection`, which are available in your supabase application.
+Select a collection from list of collections in `Please select a collection you want to use`, which are available in your supabase application.

 #### **Step 5:**
-`Select type of integration`
+`Please select a type of record you want to use`

 | Type | Description |
 | --- | --- |